ryrob30/mobile-services.en/help/windows-appstore/c-getting-started/dev-qs.md

 * **Target**: `clientCode`
 * **Audience Management**: `server`

-For more details, see [ADBMobileConfig.json Config File Reference](/help/windows-appstore/c-configuration/methods.md).
+For more details, see [ADBMobileConfig.json config](/help/windows-appstore/c-configuration/methods.md).

 ## Debugging {#section_3A10376A60394A15BEE483323E0CD4AA}